Can disulfide bridges influence the stability of my protein?

 The activity of my biopharmaceutical protein is low, and I suspect that it is related to decreased protein stability.
-What could be the cause?
+Could problems with the disulfide bridges be the cause?

 Since disulfide bonds provide stability, problems with the protein’s stability and activity often correlate with an abnormal disulfide bridge pattern.
 For many proteins and peptides, disulfide bridges are even essential for optimal biologic function [1, 2].

 Disulfide bonds are single covalent bonds that form by reaction between the sulfhydryl (-SH) groups of two cysteine residues.
 Disulfide bonds are crucial for the protein’s tertiary and quaternary structures [1, 2].

 Many biopharmaceutical proteins are cross-linked by disulfide bridges, which increase the durability and protect from proteolytic degradation.
 Therefore, the disulfide bridge pattern might influence the efficacy and integrity of the final drug product [3, 4].

 Optimize and document biologics process development